OToL/doc/note/graphics_doc.md

         - Barriers are reducing core(s) occupancy because the dispatches are not executed in parallel and the one in progress may no use all cores: "the performance cost of a flush is directly tied to the decrease in utilization"
         - We can improve core occupancy by interleaving dependent dispatches with independent ones
         - FLUSH command granularity is coarse i.e. it waiting for all previously issued dispatch to be finished
-        - We can have much finer grain control with Labels
+        - We can have much finer grain control with fences/labels
 - [X] Octahedral Impostors: http://shaderbits.com/blog/octahedral-impostors
     - Very nice tree imposters technique based on multiple baked views around the model using a octahedral
     - Octahedral is better than a spehere because the vertices repartition is uniform